kinestetika/MetaErg/README.md

                         cdd                 Annotate gene functions according to NCBI's conserved domain database.
-                        cmscan              Call RNA genes (such as rRNA genes). diamond_and_blastn  Annotate gene functions and classify genes taxonomically based on homology to genes of other organisms.
+                        cmscan              Call RNA genes (such as rRNA genes). deepsig             Detect protein signal peptides for translocation across the membrane.
+                        diamond_and_blastn  Annotate gene functions and classify genes taxonomically based on homology to genes of other organisms.
                         hmm                 Annotate gene functions according to metaergs built-in